kissmetrics/km-support/_posts/2015-04-22-report-videos.md

+---
 layout: post
-title: "Report videos"
+title: "Report Videos"
-categories: [tutorial]
+categories: tutorial
-tags:
+tags: []
 summary: Here are a few quick videos on each report to help you get started with KISSmetrics.
 ---
 * Table of Contents